TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 ### Demand generation

 Lets generate the demand using `randomTrips.py` and use `--fringe-factor` parameter according to [this doc](https://sumo.dlr.de/docs/Tools/Trip.html#edge_probabilities).
+Fringe factor assign higher probability to the edges at the boundary of the network to be origins or destinations, so all the flow will go through the center of the network.
 We will also weight the edges with more lanes using `-L` parameters and `--remove-loops` to disallow re-entering the network from outgoing edges.
 The perioid `-p` is chosen to be every 2 seconds, however, depending on the routing some impossible trips will be thrown away and actual period will be lower.
-We will also use `-r` output flag to get our demand in `vehicle` / `route` format rather than `trip` or `flow`.
-This way we dont have to call `duarouter` for conversion as before.
+We will also use `-r / --route-file` output flag instead of `-o / --output-trip-file` to get our demand in `vehicle` / `route` format rather than `trip` or `flow`.
+This way we dont have to call `duarouter` to convert the demands before using the `tlsCoordinator.py` tool.

 Windows:
 ```sh